systemd/systemd/src/boot/efi/UEFI_SECURITY.md

 Another mechanism is supported by `systemd-boot` and `systemd-stub` to add additional payloads to the boot
 process: `addons`.
 Addons are PE signed binaries that can carry kernel command line arguments or Devicetree blobs (more might be added in the future).
-In constrast to the user-specified additions in the Type #1 case described above, these addons are loaded through the UEFI image loading protocol, and thus are subject to signature validation, and will be rejected if not signed or if the signature is invalid, following the standard SecureBoot model.
+In contrast to the user-specified additions in the Type #1 case described above, these addons are loaded through the UEFI image loading protocol, and thus are subject to signature validation, and will be rejected if not signed or if the signature is invalid, following the standard SecureBoot model.
 They are also measured in the TPM.